yaejinlee93/BYUCS201R_lab2/README.md

 --- | --- | ---
 Minimal Passoff | You've got the basic layout of the weather app Your basic javascript functionality works (suggestions, filling in the city box, etc.) | 45%
 Passoff | Your page is lacking one or two parts of the functionality (ex. the full cities list isn't working, or the API call isn't right, etc.) |	70%
-Basic Passoff | You have all the required functionality | 85% Good Passoff | You utilize the other required REST service | 95% Perfect Passoff | Your page looks really good.
+Basic Passoff | You have all the required weather functionality | 80% Good Passoff | You utilize the other required REST service | 90% Perfect Passoff | Your page looks really good.
 This is subjective, so wow us. | 100%